KalinBo/morningexpert/README.md

 INFO - 'Change Password' button clicked.
 WARNING - ❗ BUG: Password used for login does not work for changing password — inconsistent behavior.

----

 How to Run the Automated Test
 Prerequisites
 Python 3.x installed

-ChromeDriver (or other appropriate WebDriver) installed and added to your system PATH

 Installation
 Clone the repository and install required Python packages: